five-star-roleplay/docs/rules/server-rules.rst

 **36 -** If you are incapacitated you **MUST NOT** remember key details about anyone that was involved in your incapacitation in the situations directly preceding that.
 There is no time requirement on this, this rule includes up to the point you were lured, captured or brought to the point of your incapacitation.

 - You may remember small details – make/model/color of the vehicle that drove you.
-- You can remember the why and how – what the reason was and where it was done, but not who did it. _IE.
-Reece Jones killed you for snitching on him and he then threw you off the dam.
-You remember someone threw you off the dam for snitching._ –
+- You can remember the why and how – what the reason was and where it was done, but not who did it. *IE. Reece Jones killed you for snitching on him and he then threw you off the dam.
+You remember someone threw you off the dam for snitching.*
 - You can remember what someone was wearing, their build and gender, if applicable.

 **37 -** If you are dead you do not remember anything leading up to your death.

 **38 -** If killed from explosions or falling from great heights.
 Players can be revived but must not remember anything leading up to your death.

-**39 -** The downed player must use ``/me`` to EMS/PD to indicate they want to be revived or dead. _Example ``/me no pulse`` tells PD/EMS to not revive and ``/me weak pulse`` tells PD to revive them._
+**39 -** The downed player must use ``/me`` to EMS/PD to indicate they want to be revived or dead. *Example ``/me no pulse`` tells PD/EMS to not revive and ``/me weak pulse`` tells PD to revive them.*

 - You may not roleplay no pulse based on a simple injury to void getting captured by Police or Criminals.
 The injury MUST be sever enough to do so.

-This applies to Police, but they are **NOT** required to RP a limp or severe trauma that causes them to go off duty _unless they choose to._ This means higher-ranked PD officers cannot force others to go off duty due to injury – _that is a violation of rule 49._
+This applies to Police, but they are **NOT** required to RP a limp or severe trauma that causes them to go off duty *unless they choose to.* This means higher-ranked PD officers cannot force others to go off duty due to injury – *that is a violation of rule 49.*

 **40 -** EMS/PD will not revive downed players until they indicate that is what they want.